VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/PropAnimation.en.md

 ![PropAnimation_Result_1](./img/PropAnimation_Result_1.gif)

 !!! warning "Notes when exporting .heo"
-    - If you export the original object without setting its Position to (0,0,0), the placement position will be the [HEOObject](../HEOComponents/HEOObject.md) Position added with the Position value at the time of export. <br>
+    - If you export the original object without setting its Position to (0,0,0), the placement position will be the [VKC Item Object](../VKCComponents/VKCItemObject.md) Position added with the Position value at the time of export. <br>
     - If the original object has collision detection enabled, the exported object will also have collision detection. <br>
     - Even if you move an object in .hem, the collision detection information of the object will not be moved. <br>
     - The first animation in the Motion column will be automatically played when the world starts. <br>
     If you do not want animations played on world start, please leave the first Motion entry blank.

-## Controlling animation set to HEOObject
+## Controlling animation set to VKC Item Object

 ### Control using Actions

-You can play the animation added to [HEOObject](../HEOComponents/HEOObject.md) by using the  [PlayItem](../Actions/Item/PlayStopItem.md) action. <br>
+You can play the animation added to [VKC Item Object](../VKCComponents/VKCItemObject.md) by using the  [PlayItem](../Actions/Item/PlayStopItem.md) action. <br>

 !!! note "About PlayItem Action"
     [PlayItem](../Actions/Item/PlayStopItem.md): Plays the designated item.
 The Index setting is the Motion number to be played. <br>